What to do once you are in Slovakia ?

 1. Take tram no. 4 from Šafárikovo námestie (in front of the Faculty of Law, Comenius University)

-3. Walk to the Stará Vajnorská bus stop and take bus no. 65 (make sure it’s going in the direction of Tbiliská)
+3. Walk to the bus stop in front and take bus no. 65 direction of Tbiliská.

 4. Get off at Regrútska bus stop